Protecting an unknown qubit state by weak measurement: Abstract

 \section{Abstract}

 The problem of combating de-coherence by weak measurements has already been studied for the amplitude damping channel and for specific input states.
-We generalize this by devising a procedure which can reduce the de-coherence induced by a large class of multi-parameter qubit channels having one invariant pure state.
-To this end we first classify all these channels and show that they have at most three Kraus operators embodying four real parameters.
-The figure of merit that we use is the average input-output fidelity which we show can be increased up to 30 percents in some cases, by tuning of the weak measurement parameter. \\
+We generalize this to a large four-parameter family of qubit channels and for the average fidelity over all pure states.
+As a by-product we classify all the qubit channels which have one invariant pure state and show that the parameter manifold of these channels is isomorphic to $S^2\times S^1\times S^1$ and contains many interesting subclasses of channels.
+The figure of merit that we use is the average input-output fidelity which we show can be increased up to $30$ percents in some cases, by tuning of the weak measurement parameter. \\

 {\bf Keywords: weak measurement, de-coherence, qubit channel.}